Lumavate-Team/documentation/docs/2-development.rst

 #.
 You will be redirected to an Add Version page.
 You will have the option to add a new version from scratch or to use an existing version as a template.

+   .. figure:: ../images/addversionpage.PNG
+      :align: center
+      :width: 400px
+      :alt: Image of the Lumavate Add Version page

+      ..

    The Add Version page is split into four to five sections:

    * First section allows the user to use a previous version as a template
    * Second section asks for basic version information
    * Third and fourth sections allow the user to add additional variables
    * Last section asks the user to upload his/her version image

-   .. figure:: ../images/addversionpage.PNG
-      :align: center
-      :width: 400px
-      :alt: Image of the Lumavate Add Version page

-      ..

    * To make a version from scratch:

       a.
 Go to the second section of fields in the Version Add form.
 Fill out the port, version number, and label field.

-         * Port asks which programing language is used in the image
-	 * Version number aks for the version major, minor, and patch
-	 * Label asks if the version is in development (dev), ready for production (prod), or deprecated (old)

          .. figure:: ../images/versioninfofields.PNG
 	    :align: center